-a) Meaning of Assessment Year: S.2(9) Income Tax
+a) Meaning of Assessment Year: Section 2(9) Income Tax

 Therefore, basically the Assessment year is considered to be a 12 months period starting from April 1, during which an assessee is required to file the return of income (ITR) for the previous year and the ITO has to initiate assessment proceedings for such returned income and tax thereon.
 Since Income Tax is on income of a financial/ previous year or period, so tax filings and assessment can start thereafter.
 Probably, that’s why it’s called assessment year/ period.

-As per S.2(34) of Income Tax Act, 1961, unless the context otherwise requires, the term “previous year” means the previous year as defined in section 3.
+As per Section 2(34) of Income Tax Act, 1961, unless the context otherwise requires, the term ‘previous year’ means the previous year as defined in section 3.

-As per S.3 of Income Tax Act, 1961, for the purposes of this Act, the term “previous year” means the financial year immediately preceding the assessment year.
-Provided that, in the case of a business or profession newly set up, or a source of income newly coming into existence, in the said financial year, the previous year shall be the period beginning with the date of setting up of the business or profession or, as the case may be, the date on which the source of income newly comes into existence and ending with the said financial year.
+Provided that, in the case of a business or profession newly set up, or a source of income newly coming into existence, in the said financial year, the previous year shall be the period beginning with the date of setting up of the business or profession or, as the case may be, the date on which the source of income newly comes into existence and ending with the said financial year.”

 Therefore, basically the Previous Year indicates the year/ period prior to another.
-Under Income Tax, the returns are filed by by assessees after end of the year/ period during which earnings are made and that period is called previous year/ financial year.
-However, when such earnings are subjected to assessment/ review by ITO in the subsequent period/ year, the same is called assessment year/ period.
+Under Income Tax, the returns are filed by assessees after end of the year/ period during which earnings are made and that period is called previous year/ financial year.
+However, when such earnings are subjected to assessment/ review by ITO in the subsequent period/ year, the same is called assessment period/ year.

 Understanding concept of previous year is very simple, it’s basically a period of upto 12 months just preceding the assessment year.
 Since financial year is always a period of 12 months and income/ source of income may be of smaller span/ tenure than of 12 months, so the concept/ term of previous year is used under Income Tax to cover income or source of income coming into existence after the commencement of financial year and to cover income or source of income coming to an end before completion of the financial year.
 Either way any income or source of income is not required to be spread to the whole of financial year, it may be part of the same and the same may be called a previous year.

-Accordingly Previous Year in the case of a continuing business shall be the Financial Year immediately preceding the relevant Assessment Year, whereas Previous Year in the cases of newly set up business or for new source of income shall be the period commencing from the date of new business set up or source of income coming into existence to the forthcoming 31st March of that Financial Year immediately preceding the relevant Assessment Year.
+Accordingly Previous Year in the case of a continuing business shall be the Financial Year immediately preceding the relevant Assessment Year, whereas Previous Year in the cases of newly set up business or for new source of income shall be the period commencing from the date of set up of new business or from the date of coming into existence of any source of income, to the forthcoming 31st March of that Financial Year immediately preceding the relevant Assessment Year.